 An experienced business attorney can help you determine if you have the right to sue an employee under the terms of an employment contract.

-Protect Your Business Rights by Contacting an Attorney
+Protect Your Business Rights by Contacting a Dallas Business Attorney

 You have rights if a current or former employee mistreats you.
 Legal action against an employee’s mistreatment may be your best option to protect your business, but it isn’t always easy.